 This is the expatriation form you’ll be required to fill out before parting ways with the US.
 If you have a US 401k, you must check box 7A (which states “Do you have any eligible deferred compensation items?”), as a 401k would fall into this category.
 If you must check box 7A and you have a sizable 401k plan, you might be considered a ‘covered expat.’
 This means your net tax for expats liability is over $168,000 (for 2019) for the past 5 years or you have a net worth exceeding $2 million.

 Covered expats may be required to pay an exit tax, and will have one of two tax options regarding deferred compensation plans.
 You can elect to have received a full payout on the day before you renounce, and are taxed accordingly on your US tax return, or you can elect to forego tax treaty benefits on these items and your retirement income will be taxed at a flat 30% tax rate when distributed.

 The bottom line for 401K plans when renouncing citizenship

 If you’re considering renouncing your U.S. citizenship, the main concern is to check whether or not it’s going to cause you to be considered a covered expat.
 If you do qualify, this is where you’re going to get hit with taxes.
 You also have to look at how your 401K will be treated locally to see if you’re going to be taxed in the U.S. as well as in your host country.

 Our expert accountants are here to help!

-If you would like a consultation with one of our expat experts to discuss your personal tax situation, simply contact us!
+If you would like a consultation with one of our expat experts to discuss what happens to 401k when you renounce citizenship, simply contact us!